Sturgis Motorcycle Rally is a go but with major changes

-STURGIS, S.D.
-(KOTA TV) - Get ready for the roar of motorcycles in the Hills.
+Get ready for the roar of motorcycles in the Hills.

-By an 8 to 1 vote, the Council agrees to allow the 80th Sturgis Motorcycle Rally to go on this year but with major modifications.
+By an 8-1 vote, the Council agrees to allow the 80th Sturgis Motorcycle Rally to go on this year but with major modifications.

 Councilor Steve Keszler was the one opposing vote.

-The Rally's parade is not happening, contests, the opening ceremony and the popular B-1 flyover are also cancelled.
+The Rally’s parade is not happening, contests, the opening ceremony and the popular B-1 flyover are also canceled.

-Vendors will be required to wear personal protective equipment, or PPE.
-If they don't have any, the city will provide it.
+Vendors will be required to wear personal protective equipment or PPE.
+If they don’t have any, the city will provide it.

 Parking will be allowed on Main street, but plaza seating and open container alcoholic drinks are not allowed.